gruppe-adler/grad_civs/README.md

 Attribute                | Default Value | Explanation
 -------------------------|---------------|------------------------------------------------------------------------------------------------------------------------------------------------
 autoInit                 | 1             | Toggles on automatic initialization of module on missions start (0/1).
-Turn this off if you want to use functions to set civs properties first. enableOnFoot             | 1             | Enable civilians on foot (0/1). enableInVehicles         | 1             | Enable civilians in vehicles (0/1). maxCivsOnFoot            | 30            | Maximum number of civs on foot. maxCivsInVehicles        | 10            | Maximum number of civs in vehicles. spawnDistancesOnFoot     | [1000,4500]   | Minimum and maximum distance to players that civilians on foot can spawn in. spawnDistancesInVehicles | [1500,6000]   | Minimum and maximum distance to players that civilians in vehicles can spawn in. debugCivState            | 0             | Toggles civ behavior debugging mode (0/1). debugFps                 | 0             | Toggles fps monitoring mode (0/1). onSpawn                  | ""            | Code to execute on civilian spawn.
+Turn this off if you want to use functions to set civs properties first. automaticVehicleGroupSize| 1             | Allow vehicles to be filled according to capacity, ignoring *initialGroupSize* (0,1). enableOnFoot             | 1             | Enable civilians on foot (0/1). enableInVehicles         | 1             | Enable civilians in vehicles (0/1). maxCivsOnFoot            | 30            | Maximum number of civs on foot. maxCivsInVehicles        | 10            | Maximum number of civs in vehicles. maxCivsResidents         | 20            | Maximum number of civs that are residents, mostly doing their thing at home. spawnDistancesOnFoot     | [1000,4500]   | Minimum and maximum distance to players that civilians on foot can spawn in. spawnDistancesResidents  | [500, 1000]   | Minimum and maximum distance to players that civilians living in houses spawn in. spawnDistancesOnFoot     | [1000,4500]   | Minimum and maximum distance to players that civilians on foot can spawn in. debugCivState            | 0             | Toggles civ behavior debugging mode (0/1). debugFps                 | 0             | Toggles fps monitoring mode (0/1). initialGroupSize         | [1, 2, 3]     | Initial group size for civilians. minCivUpdateTime         | 2             | Spawn new civilians only if their beheviour states get updated at least every N seconds.
+NOTE: each frame only one civ gets updated.
+Example: With 40fps and minCivUpdateTime=2, not more than 80 civs will be alive at any given time.
+This setting is meant to prevent civs from becoming too unresponsive. minFps                   | 40            | Spawn new civilians only if fps are at or above N .
+NOTE: the fps are taken from the machine that spawns the civs, which may be a HC. onSpawn                  | ""            | Code to execute on civilian spawn.
 Passed parameters are: [civilian,vehicle (objNull if on foot)]. onHeldUp                 | ""            | Code to execute when civilian stops because a weapon is pointed at him.
 Passed parameters are: [civilian]. onKilled                 | ""            | Code to execute when civilian is killed.
 Passed parameters are: [civilian,killer].